jthingelstad/foreground/README.md

 ## Setup

-Once the skin is in place add the following line to your `LocalSettings.php` file.
+Once the skin is in place add one the following lines to your `LocalSettings.php` file depending on the version of MediaWiki you are using.

     require_once "$IP/skins/foreground/foreground.php"; //MW versions < 1.25.x